yannick-lc/test-weloop/README.md

 ## Industrialization

-The following tasks (not related to the AI itself) should be done to industrialize the model:
+The following tasks (not related to the AI itself, see [previous section](#limits-of-the-approach-and-possible-improvements)) should be done to industrialize the model:
 - Serve the model with an API (e.g. using LangServe, Flask...)
 - Add unit tests
 - Make the configuration more flexible, by using environment variables to define where knowledge is stored etc